-Additionally, Android 7.1 is available on the Google Pixel, Nexus 5x, Nexus 6P and Pixel C. Other devices on Nougat are running Android 7.0 and not Google’s latest maintenance update.
-Some of the most noteworthy new features are split-screen multitasking and multi-window mode.
+One of the most noteworthy new features is split-screen multitasking and multi-window mode.
 This works great and supports all apps, not just select few like we see on Samsung or LG devices.
 This feature allows users to run two apps at the same time for improved multitasking.

-Another huge addition to N is Android Instant Apps, which is still slowly rolling out to all users.
-This enables Android to install small bits of an app (say, from a search result or web link) and allow one-time instant app usage.
+Another huge addition to Nougat is Android Instant Apps, which is still slowly rolling out to all users.
+This enables Android to install small bits of an app (from a search result or web links) and allow one-time instant app usage.
 No installing an app and starting over.
 Android just adds what it needs for that moment, uses the app, and you’re done.
 It discards the contents of the application once you’re finished.

 Other changes include improved battery life with a more efficient “Doze” on-the-go mode.
 This puts apps in a low sleep state when they aren’t being used to save battery.
 You’ll also notice a completely revamped notifications and settings menu that’s smarter, more detailed and enhanced.
 Google added something called app icon shortcuts, where users can long-press app icons for quick access to select features.
 Like instantly launching the selfie front camera, instead of just the camera app.